- Feasibility studies

 Numerous airlines have started and failed over the past 10 years alone in almost every region of the world.
 Not all the problems are of the airline's own making.
 This industry is susceptible to strong influences from macroeconomic factors, government intervention (positive and negative) and, at times, illogical competitive behaviours.

 However, looking at a number of startups, our team have found many had common errors.
-Poor understanding of demand, selection of the wrong aircraft type, lack of financing, ineffective commercial management - these are just some of the most critical common factors which have led to the failure of recent startups.
+Poor understanding of demand, selection of the wrong aircraft type, lack of financing, ineffective commercial management, no digital strategy - these are just some of the most critical common factors which have led to the failure of recent startups.

 Our service capability